-- Roadside vegetation should be managed using best practices as outlined in the Executive Regulations.
-When roadside vegetation is pruned, it needs to be done in a manner that respects the significant features of the road to the extent practical while also providing for safe sightlines and safe passage of vehicles, including farm equipment.
+- 2. Roadside vegetation should be managed using best practices as outlined in the Executive Regulations.
+When roadside vegetation is pruned, it needs to be done in a manner that respects the significant features of the road to the extent practicable while also providing for safe sightlines and safe passage of vehicles, including farm equipment.
 Pruning should also not destroy the structural integrity of trees along roadways. - 3.
-Ensure that overhead vegetation hangs no lower than 17 feet above the road surface for any road used to move agricultural equipment or products.
+Ensure that overhead vegetation hangs no lower than 17 feet above the road surface for any road used to move agricultural equipment or products consistent with the Executive Regulations on "Tree Maintenance."